English 4-8 English, Lang. Arts, Reading Certification

 This course provides future educators opportunities to grow as writers, personally and professionally, through interaction with the conventions of writing, literature, and writing across the curriculum, all within a writing community focused on education of self and others.
 Prerequisite: ENGL 1301 and ENGL 1302 with a grade of C or better.

 This course emphasizes the principles of composition, document design, and rhetoric applied to primary genres within scientific, technical, and professional writing.
+This course integrates the principles of Experiential Learning and meets the criteria for undergraduate research.
 Prerequisite: ENGL 1301 and ENGL 1302 with a grade of C or better.

 ENG 424.
 History and Grammar of the English Language.
 3 Hours.